-And this is what he had to say about each module – our notes in italics.
+And this is what he had to say about each module – our notes in italics:

-- The course helps delegates understand what different behaviours exist and the factors that drive those behaviours.
+The course helps delegates understand what different behaviours exist and the factors that drive those behaviours.
 It also helps identify and clarify the different attitudes that can be encountered.
 Both of these topics are based primarily on the words used.

-- These skills help deliver more positive interactions with others, leading conversations to successful conclusions.
+These skills help deliver more positive interactions with others, leading conversations to successful conclusions.

-- In a data protection context, these skills can be invaluable.
+In a data protection context, these skills can be invaluable.
 Especially in tense situations such as reporting on data breaches to senior management or other stakeholders within 72 hours of identification of a breach.

-- The course helps delegates understand how to run successful meetings and ensure meeting objectives are achieved.
+The course helps delegates understand how to run successful meetings and ensure meeting objectives are achieved.
 It also helps to keep meetings moving forward.

-- Understanding words in particular, along with gestures and facial expressions can enhance a person’s interactions with others in important meetings.
+Understanding words in particular, along with gestures and facial expressions can enhance a person’s interactions with others in important meetings.

-- The relationships between statements made in a meeting and the responses to them can help leaders / facilitators gain the respect of the attendees and minimise agitation and conflict.
+The relationships between statements made in a meeting and the responses to them can help leaders / facilitators gain the respect of the attendees and minimise agitation and conflict.

 The two courses are very complementary but neither is dependent on the other.
-Having said that, I believe that the ideal learning sequence would be the Discover Yourself Personality Assessment*, SES – Personal, then SES – Meetings.
-Understanding how to improve personal interactions definitely complements the understanding and improvement of behaviour in meetings to achieve successful meeting outcomes based on the defined objectives.
+Having said that, I believe that the ideal learning sequence would be: Discover Yourself Personality Assessment; Stakeholder Interaction Skills – Personal; then Meetings.

 The two courses can be run separately (online especially) or as one unit of four hours (including a 15 minute bio-break).